Using Large Language Transformer Models for Research in R: A Short Course

 This seminar will introduce you to basic techniques to convert unstructured text data to structured data in R. As a necessary precursor to large language transformer models (LLMs), the course will also cover word embeddings and their use, and you will gain hands-on experience implementing word embeddings in R.

 Additionally, the course will cover the concept of zero-shot classification, which involves using LLMs for text classification without the need for labeled data.
-You will learn about Hugging Face Transformers and implement zero-shot classification in R. Finally, the course will cover automatic text classification and summarization using R and pre-trained transformer models.
+You will learn about Hugging Face Transformers and implement zero-shot classification in R. Finally, the course will cover retrieval-augmented generation to summarize topics in texts for automatic zero-shot text classification using R and pre-trained transformer models.

 Overall, the goal of this course is to provide you with a comprehensive (applied) understanding of LLMs for research applications.
 By the end of the course, you will be equipped with the necessary skills to apply these techniques to analyze and extract insights from unstructured text data in your research work.

-Starting August 28, we are offering this seminar as an 8-hour synchronous*, livestream workshop held via the free video-conferencing software Zoom.
-Each day will consist of two 2-hour lecture sessions which include hands-on exercises, separated by a 30-minute break.
+Starting August 6, we are offering this seminar as a 3-day synchronous*, livestream workshop held via the free video-conferencing software Zoom.
+Each day will consist of two lecture sessions which include hands-on exercises, separated by a 1-hour break.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.

 *We understand that finding time to participate in livestream courses can be difficult.
 If you prefer, you may take all or part of the course asynchronously.
 The video recordings will be made available within 24 hours of each session and will be accessible for four weeks after the seminar, meaning that you will get all of the class content and discussions even if you cannot participate synchronously.